 Description: QlikView is a data analysis tool that manages an organization’s data, effectively showing related and unrelated data sets, and predictions of market trends of its software, for future decisions.

 a.
 Data Efficiency: Data is compressed to 10% of its original size; only essential bits of data in memory are essential for any analysis.
 Hence, it compresses the original data to a very small size.

 b.
 Colour Visualisation: The relationship between data is not shown by arrows or lines but by colors.
 Selecting a piece of data gives specific colors to the related data and another color to unrelated data.

-USP: QlikView delivers an associative experience across all the data, regardless of where it is stored.
+USP: QlikView delivers an associative experience across all the data sets and data platforms.
 You can start anywhere and go anywhere; and are not limited to predefined paths or pre-configured dashboards.

 How it works: QlikView’s core and patented technology has the feature of in-memory data processing, which gives the superfast result to the users.
 It calculates aggregations in real-time.

 Pricing: Unavailable, must contact the company.